Carve out your own path in the varied landscape of science and technology.

 Discover more about Advanced Technology at the University of Twente, check out the study programme, application deadlines or apply for “student for a day” and experience for yourself what this exciting study programme and student life at Twente are all about!

-There are dozens of reasons to sign up for the bachelor’s programme Advanced Technology.
+There are dozens of reasons to sign up for the Bachelor’s in Advanced Technology.
 Here we list the top five for you.

 The fact that you are looking into studying at a technical university means that you want to do ‘something with technology’.
 But do you want to aim for electrical engineering, mathematics, or does nanotechnology appeal to you?
 After graduating, do you see yourself working in mechanical engineering, process technology, or mechatronics?
 With this Bachelor’s degree you can do all of these things.
 This is the perfect programme for you if you want to cover a broad range of disciplines in science & engineering.
 No wonder the Advanced Technology programme’s slogan is: explore and develop your science and engineering talents.